 Now that we’ve covered what audit evidence is and how it can be gathered to prepare for an audit, let’s look more closely at why audit evidence is relevant to compliance and whether your organization needs additional tools to help with the audit evidence collection process.

 Yes.
 Since most of the data gathered from different business functions and financial information are in electronic form, audit documentation is also accepted in electronic form too, subject to additional controls and requirements.

 For most organizations, gaining certification from a third party – say, passing a SOC 2 audit of your cybersecurity program; or an ISO audit of your quality management program – is increasingly important to conducting business.
 External audits are often crucial to that certification, but they can be expensive and time consuming.
 Conducting an internal audit first, to prepare for an external audit later, can help smooth the way for your organization to achieve some necessary certification or to verify compliance efforts.
 (For reference, we compiled a helpful guide to external audit planning so you can prepare ahead.)

 ISO certification, which is a voluntary process, requires an audit by an independent professional.
 Becoming ISO-compliant requires enormous investments of time, work, and money, especially for organizations using old-fashioned spreadsheets to keep track of compliance tasks.

-Similarly, IT security audits can help to prevent data threat events.
+Likewise, IT security audits can help to prevent data threat events.
 Security audits involve technical reviews reporting on configurations, technologies, infrastructure, and more.
-Understanding potential risk in the IT realm could mean avoiding the loss of money or reputation due to a breach.
+Understanding potential risks in the IT realm could mean avoiding the loss of money or reputation due to a breach.